bakhtiar56/bakhtiar56/README.md

 - 👋 Hi, I’m Bakhtiar Rasheed
 - 👀 I’m interested in Web development, learning a new programming language and Data Science in python and also like to walk/run in the morning/evening.
-- 🌱 I’m currently learning MERN stack, php and python.
+- 🌱 I’m currently learning MERN stack, perl 5 and python.
 - 📫 How to reach me: email:bakhtiar.baloch55@hotmail.com
                        ig:@bakhtiarlaghari